heisarzola/unity-development-tools/README.md

 # Unity Development Tools
-A collection of several tools and code snippets for development in the [Unity game engine](https://unity3d.com/).
+This repository is a collection of several tools and code snippets to improve development speed and practices in the "Unity" game engine.

 ## Getting Started